JulianSamarjiev/meteor-react-redux-boilerplate/README.md

-Meteor, React with Redux boilerplate, based on the example by @zhongqf, Using [meteoredux](https://www.npmjs.com/package/meteoredux) to connect Redux and Meteor.
+Meteor, React with Redux boilerplate, based on the example implementation by @zhongqf, using [meteoredux](https://www.npmjs.com/package/meteoredux) to connect Redux and Meteor.